sofa-framework/doc/01_Introduction.md

-Many information are available to help you starting using SOFA and developing your own application.
+Many informations are available to help you starting using SOFA and developing your own application.

 Give it a try, you just have to browse the categories on the left sidebar.
 Some pages may be incomplete, no worries, we are still working on them!